 In 1996, after winning a nationwide talent contest on BET television contest, she was signed by Andre Harrell to a Motown recording contract, but the album remains unreleased since Harrell's departure from the company.

-Since striking out on her own as a band leader, Lola has shared the stage with The Pointer Sisters, Bobby Womack, Bobby "Blue" Bland, Betty Wright and Chubby Checker.
-Now she's ready for the spotlight herself.
+Since striking out on her own as a band leader, Lola has shared the stage with The Pointer Sisters, Bobby Womack, Bobby "Blue" Bland, Betty Wright, Chubby Checker and countless other international artists.
+Now she's captured the spotlight herself.
 With her firebrand stage presence, a heap of original songs, high powered keyboards, a tight band and, most of all, her deeply soulful, rich and powerful voice, Lola is a major figure on the national blues scene.

-Lola is a proud winner of a 2011 Jus Blues Music Award - Contemporary/Traditional Blues Artist Female and a 2007 recipient of BluesCriitic.com's Best New Female Artist award!
+Lola is a proud winner of the 2021 Jus' Blues Music Award - Willie Mitchell Lifetime Artist Award, the 2011 Jus Blues Music Award - Contemporary/Traditional Blues Artist Female and a 2007 recipient of BluesCriitic.com's Best New Female Artist award!
 Lola is signed and has multiple CDs released under Wilbe Records.